 There are some good reasons to purchase life insurance as a senior, or simply an older adult.
 First, we’ll give you our top picks for life insurance for seniors.
 Then we’ll dive more in-depth into each of these life insurance picks to let you know why we chose these companies to be the best life insurance for seniors.
 Finally, we’ll talk about the pros and cons of purchasing life insurance at an older age.
-Finally, we’ll dive more in depth in each of these life insurance picks to let you know why we chose these companies.
+For the purposes of this article, we’ll consider the best places to search for life insurance for adults ages 55 and older.

-Before we launch into our top picks, we want to mention a good option to consider is PolicyGenius.
-This company provides you with a side-by-side comparison of these top name life insurance policies for seniors.
+Before we launch into our top picks, we want to mention a good option to consider called Policygenius.
+This company provides you with a side-by-side comparison of top name life insurance policies for seniors.
 Use the policy aggregator tool to get a comparison of your best policy options so that you can easily find the best choice for you.
 It makes searching for a policy quick and simple.

-Quick Picks: Our Top Five Options for Life Insurance for Seniors
+Quick Picks: Our Top Options for Life Insurance for Seniors

 When shopping for life insurance, it’s important to get multiple quotes.
 We pulled estimates from each of these companies that offered an online quote option.
 The estimate is for a 55-year-old woman in good health with a healthy BMI.
 We looked at $500,000 policies with a 10-year term.